SysBioChalmers/Human-GEM/README.md

 The model is available as `.xml`, `.xlsx`, `.txt`, `.yml`, and `.mat` in the `model/` directory.
 Note that only the `.yml` version is available on branches other than `master` (e.g., `develop`), to facilitate tracking of model changes.

-## Reaction, Metabolite, and Gene Annotations

-Additional annotation information and external identifiers for Human-GEM reactions, metabolites, and genes can be found in the respective `reactions.tsv`, `metabolites.tsv`, and `genes.tsv` files in the `model/` directory.
-To import/export this annotation data to/from MATLAB, use the `importTsvFile` and `exportTsvFile` functions, respectively.

 ## Usage